josephhilby/HackPlusPlus/docs/introduction.md

 ::: warning Trap Vector

 Our addressable RAM space ends at `0x6000`, leaving a reserved "hole" in the A-Instruction address space from `0x6001` to `0x7FFF`.
+We designate the final address, `0x7FFF`, as a "Magic Address."
+To prevent user program conflicts, our assembler prohibits user programs from referencing this location-the last addressable word in ROM.

-We designate `0x7FFF` within this gap as a "Magic Address."
-When the CPU detects a jump to this location—triggered by the sequence `@32767` followed by `0;JMP`—it triggers an atomic context switch.
+For the sacrifice of a single instruction word, we gain a dedicated parallel `32K` instruction space for the OS.
+When the CPU detects a jump to `0x7FFF`—triggered by the sequence `@32767` followed by `0;JMP`—it triggers an atomic context switch:

-- The Switch: The CPU intercepts the jump and toggles the domain bit.
+- The Switch: The CPU intercepts the jump and toggles the `kernel flag` bit.
 - Bank Switching: This bit-flip redirects the Instruction module, instantly swapping the active ROM bank between User and Kernel modes.

 This implementation provides a hardened, hardware-enforced barrier that isolates application logic from system resources while effectively doubling our total instruction capacity.

 :::